Republicans hope Supreme Court fight boosts Trump’s reelection bid, helps GOP hold Senate majority

 Before the Ginsburg news broke, Republicans were less optimistic about holding Senate seats in Arizona and Colorado, where Sens.
 Martha McSally and Gardner, respectively, face tough fights.
 They had also begun to worry increasingly about Sen. Thom Tillis of North Carolina, who has consistently polled behind his Democratic challenger, Cal Cunningham.

-Republicans now expect that Collins is more likely to join Gardner as the most endangered, due to the bluish tinge of her state.
+Republicans now expect that Collins is more likely to join Gardner as the most endangered, because of the bluish tinge of her state.
 Republicans expect McSally and Tillis to get a boost, though Democrats cast doubt on those predictions.

 The change of fortunes in Maine is particularly stark.
 For weeks, Republicans in Washington and Maine fought against Democratic proclamations that Collins — after overcoming Democratic presidential victories in the Pine Tree State in two of her four Senate wins — was finally caught in a political vise of Trump’s making.
 But Ginsburg’s death served as a jolt that further heightened the partisan dynamic in a state where Biden has a comfortable lead in polling, according to Democratic and GOP strategists.